Lamar County Vehicle Impound Guide

 - Their valid driver's license

-- The vehicle title or registration as proof of your ownership.
+- The vehicle title or registration in your name (or proof of ownership)

 Costs & Fees in Lamar County